gavinlyonsrepo/raspberrypi_tempmon/README.md

 The RPI GPIO pin as defined by GPIO_LED number.
 You can connect an LED or another electronic component to this pin.

-NOTE: An example config file is available in documentation folder of this repo.

-Make sure to include the [MAIN] header and all settings just as below or copy from example file.
+Make sure to include the [MAIN] header and all settings just as below or copy from the example file.

 Settings: